natasjaVgestel/natasjaVgestel.github.io/_posts/2018-12-27-day-twentyfour.markdown

 ![Natasja with soil collars](/assets/blog_photos/181227/20181227_screenshot1.jpg)

 Kelly is an expert in inserting them.
+She is also a pro on balancing on rock while she is doing it - this helps prevent trampling of the precious little vegetation.

 ![Kelly inserting soil collars](/assets/blog_photos/181227/20181227_screenshot2.jpg)